Oradea

 As of 2021, Oradea is Romania's ninth most populous city.
 It is located approximately 10 km from the Hungarian border.
 The municipality covers 11,556 hectares (28,560 acres) and lies between the Apuseni Mountains and the Crișana-Banat plain.

-The Oradea Fortress is a historic fortification located in the city.
-Its origins date back to the 11th century, when it served as an episcopal residence and religious center.
+The Oradea Fortress is a historic fortification located within the city, whose origins date back to the 11th century when it served as an episcopal residence and religious centre.
 Throughout the Middle Ages, the fortress played a strategic role in the border region between Central and Eastern Europe.

-The city features Art Nouveau architecture and is a member of both the Réseau Art Nouveau Network and the Art Nouveau European Route.
+The city features Art Nouveau architecture, and is a member of both the Réseau Art Nouveau Network and the Art Nouveau European Route.

 Etymology

 The Romanian name Oradea is derived from the city's Hungarian name Nagyvárad, (often shortened to Várad).
-In Hungarian, Nagyvárad translates to "large castle" or "great citadel."
+In Hungarian Nagyvárad means "large castle" or "great citadel."
 The suffix -ad or -da is typically used in Hungarian to form settlement names.

-The city is also known by the German name Großwardein and the Yiddish גרױסװאַרדײן (Groysvardeyn).
-Historical names include the Turkish Varat or Varad, Latin Varadinum, and Italian Gran Varadino.
+Oradea is also known by the German name Großwardein, and the Yiddish name גרױסװאַרדײן (Groysvardeyn).
+Historical names include the Turkish Varat or Varad, Latin Varadinum, and the Italian Gran Varadino.
 In Romanian, older versions include Oradia, Oradea Mare ("Great Oradea"), Varadia Mare ("Great Varadia"), and Urbea Mare ("the Grand City").

 Geography

 The sun sets over the city of Oradea.

 Oradea is located at the meeting point of the Crișana Plain and the Crișul Repede river basin, at approximately 123 m (404 ft) above sea level.
 The city is bordered to the northeast by the Oradiei Hills, which form part of the larger Șes Hills range.

-The urban area primarily occupies the floodplain and the natural river terraces along the Crișul Repede River, which flows through the city centre.
+The urban area primarily occupies the floodplain and the natural river terraces along the Crișul Repede River, which flows through the city center.
 The river's flow varies seasonally, but since the early 1980s, flood management infrastructure near Tileagd has helped regulate water levels and reduce flood risk.

 Oradea is also located near thermal springs such as Băile Felix, which draw tourists to the region.

 Climate

-Oradea has a humid continental climate (Köppen climate classification Dfb) with notable oceanic influences due to westerly prevailing winds.
-Summers are generally long and warm, often accompanied by cooler nights, while winters are relatively short and moderately cold.
+Oradea has a humid continental climate (Köppen climate classification Dfa) with notable oceanic influences due to westerly prevailing winds.
+Summer is generally long and warm, often accompanied by cooler nights, while winter is relatively short and moderately cold.

-The city's annual average temperature is 10.4 °C. In July, the average temperature reaches approximately 21 °C (70 °F), whereas in January it averages −1.9°C (28.6°F).
-Annual precipitation amounts to roughly 781 mm (30.7 in), providing adequate moisture to support local vegetation and woodland.
+The city's annual average temperature is 12.7 °C. In July, the average temperature reaches approximately 23 C, whereas in January it averages 0.8 C. Annual precipitation amounts to roughly 588 mm, providing adequate moisture to support local vegetation and woodland.

-Rainfall occurs throughout the year but tends to peak in June, with the driest periods typically falling in late autumn and winter.
+Rainfall occurs throughout the year, but tends to peak in June, with the driest periods typically falling in late autumn and winter.